Henkkagg/SOTF-Trainer/README.md

 U - Gives full rest

-T - When you hold a throwable item, one more is added to the stack.
+T - When you hold a stackable item, one more is added to the stack.
 Can be used multiple times

-Z - Unhooks the input, basically deactivating the cheat (dll will still stay loaded)
+Z - Unhooks the input, basically deactivating the trainer (dll will still stay loaded)